rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

-For concurrency, this means you can choose from a wide variety of paradigms (message passing, shared state, lock-free, purely functional), and Rust's ownership will help you avoid the associated pitfalls.
+For concurrency, this means you can choose from a wide variety of paradigms (message passing, shared state, lock-free, purely functional), and Rust will help you avoid common pitfalls.

 Here's a taste of concurrency in Rust:

-* A [channel][mpsc] transfers ownership of the messages sent along it, so you can send a pointer from one thread to another without fear of the threads later racing for access through that pointer. **Channels enforce thread isolation.**
+* A [channel][mpsc] transfers ownership of the messages sent along it, so you can send a pointer from one thread to another without fear of the threads later racing for access through that pointer. **Rust's channels enforce thread isolation.**

 * A [lock][mutex] knows what data it protects, and Rust guarantees that the data can only be accessed when the lock is held.
 State is